What’s your Wi-Fi password? Can I cast Netflix to the in-room TV? How are you keeping my data safe? Can I checkout late?

 It’s simple: the better the overall guest experience, the more likely they’ll return, recommend you to friends and family, write you a killer review, or tag you in social posts.

-What’s more: guest expectations are consistently evolving, which means that guest experience management practices have to evolve over time with them.
+Guest expectations are consistently evolving, which means that guest experience management practices have to evolve over time with them.
 From cleanliness and hygiene to technological needs, staying up-to-date with the times, and with your target audience, is non-negotiable.

 This is where considering different types of guests and their needs or demands will help you personalize your offerings and communications.